mateuszdorobek/python3.info/dragon/polish/sprint-05.rst

     Title: Dragon can be set at any position.

     Scenario 1: Dragon can be set at any position.
-    When Dragon is created with name "Wawelski",
+    Given Dragon is created with name "Wawelski",
     When Dragon is set at position x=1 y=2,
     Then Dragon position is x=1 y=2.